kuzzleio/documentation/src/sdk/go/2/interfaces/protocol/port/index.md

 code: true
 type: page
 title: Port
-description: Return the port on which we are connected.
+description: Returns the port on which we are connected.
 ---

 # Port

-Return the port on which we are connected.
+Returns the port on which we are connected.

 ## Arguments